Sairam0088/demographic_data_analyser/README.md

-demographic_data_analyzer.py: Contains functions to analyze demographic data using Pandas. main.py: Script to test the functions in demographic_data_analyzer.py. test_module.py: Unit tests for the functions in demographic_data_analyzer.py. your_dataset.csv: Sample dataset for testing.
+demographic_data_analyzer.py: Contains functions to analyze demographic data using Pandas. main.py: Script to test the functions in demographic_data_analyzer.py. your_dataset.csv: Sample dataset for testing.

 ## Dependencies